 There are two categories of Food Allergies which are IgE mediated and Non -IgE mediated.
 In an IgE-mediated allergy, the child will experience symptoms within minutes or up to two hours after eating a particular food.
 Whereas, in a Non-IgE mediated allergy the child will experience symptoms after two hours or up to a few days after eating anything that particular food.

-Paediatric food allergy testing is available at our clinics in Horley and Reigate, Surrey, Wimbledon, London, and Spire Gatwick, making us easily accessible to see children from all nearby areas, including Chichester, Banstead, Dorking, Epsom, Guildford, Redhill, Southampton, Portsmouth, Royal Tunbridge Wells, Maidstone, North and South Kensington, Hammersmith, Twickenham, Camden Town, Wandsworth, and all nearby towns and villages.
+Paediatric food allergy testing is available at our clinics in Horley and Reigate, Surrey, Wimbledon, London, Spire Gatwick, and Kent making us easily accessible to see children from all nearby areas, including Chichester, Banstead, Dorking, Epsom, Guildford, Redhill, Southampton, Portsmouth, Royal Tunbridge Wells, Maidstone, North and South Kensington, Hammersmith, Twickenham, Camden Town, Wandsworth, and all nearby towns and villages.